 In Layman’s terms, anyone can gain unauthorized access to an application with the username **”devadmin”**.

-After digging more into the code, it was observed that the credential of users was stored on the device in **”mySharedPreferences.xml”** file using AES encryption specified in **”CryptoClass()”**.
+After digging more into the code, it was observed that the credentials of users were stored on the device in **”mySharedPreferences.xml”** file using AES encryption specified in **”CryptoClass()”**.

 private void saveCreds(String username, String password) throws UnsupportedEncodingException, InvalidKeyException, NoSuchAlgorithmException, NoSuchPaddingException, InvalidAlgorithmParameterException, IllegalBlockSizeException, BadPaddingException {